top of page

 Shareholder Oppression Claim

-A shareholders oppression claim is where one shareholder claims that the company is being conducted in a way that oppresses or discriminates against them.
-Examples of oppressive conduct include:
+A shareholders oppression claim is where one shareholder claims that the company is being conducted in a way that oppresses or discriminates against them, such as

 • Restrictions or unfair allocations of payments of dividends to particular shareholders;